arpytanshu/ML-playground/KNN-image-compresison/README.md

 Each pixel is treated as a data sample.
 R, G, B value for each pixel is the feature of each sample.

-Now apply KNN with K # of clusters.
+Applying KNN with K # of clusters.
-The resulting image will have K distinct colors only.
+The resulting image will have K distinct colors,
-(which will be the most occuring colors in the original image)
+which will be the most occuring K colors in the original image.

 ### Results: